Gomburza: Background

 Mariano Gómes de los Angeles was a well-known Roman Catholic priest during their time, part of the trio accused of mutiny by Spanish colonial authorities in the Philippines in the 19th century.
 Gómez was the child of Alejandro Francisco Gómez and Martina Custodia.
 He was born in the suburb of Santa Cruz, Manila on August 2, 1799.
-He was a Tornatras, one born from mixed native (Filipino), Chinese, and Spanish ancestries.
+He was a Tornatrás, one born from mixed native (Filipino), Chinese, and Spanish ancestries.
 He studied at the Colegio de San Juan de Letrán and later studied theology at the University of Santo Tomas, preparing himself for the priesthood in the Seminary of Manila.
-Gómes was designated as the head priest of Bacoor, Cavite on June 2, 1824.
+Gómez was designated as the head priest of Bacoor, Cavite on June 2, 1824.
 He also taught for the agriculture and cottage industries aside from taking care of spiritual necessities.
 He fought for the rights of his fellow native priests against Spanish abuses.
 He was also active in the publication of the newspaper La Verdad.
-This is the Paper served when the voice of Filipino Propaganda, where Law of High degree against the Spanish colonizers.
+The publication served as the voice of Filipino Propaganda, where Law of High degree against the Spanish colonizers.